cloudigrade/cloudigrade/docs/rest-api-examples.rst

     }

-You may also include an optional "running" query string argument to filter for only running/non-running instances.
+You may also include an optional "running_since" query string argument to filter for only instances that have been running uninterrupted since the given time.

 Request:

 .. code:: bash

     http localhost:8080/v2/instances/ "X-RH-IDENTITY:${HTTP_X_RH_IDENTITY}" \
-        running_since=="2019-05-16 18:39:29.654869+00:00"
+        running_since=="2019-06-03 17:28:04.220542+00:00"

 Response: